 Related Pathways Linking Questions Developing collegial connections pathway What norms can be developed among professionals that support mutual accountability for professional practice?
 Assessment pathway How and why are assessments and accountability structures connected?
 Planning and goal setting pathway Can accountability systems be based on joint goal setting at school or district level?
 Who is ultimately responsible for achieving the goals?
 Professional practice standards pathway How can explicit standards for professional practice be made the basis of accountability norms and systems?

-Implications of leadership actions for student, professional, and system learning
+Implications of leadership actions for student, professional, and system learning learning responsibility for the quality of

-- Motivates student performance (if basis for accountability is understood and also fair) - Operationalizes student's responsibility for the quality of learning - Clarifies underlying theory of action at the level of the system
+• Motivates student performance (if basis for accountability is understood and also fair)

+• Clarifies underlying theory of action at the level of the system